Kashmir to Kanyakumari – Solo Traveling From North to South India – 48 Days

 Rewalsar Lake, Mandi-

-It was another day of my trip Kashmir to Kanyakumari and I started my journey from Hamirpur to Rewalsar Lake and then Mandi.
+It was another day of my trip from Kashmir to Kanyakumari and I started my journey from Hamirpur to Rewalsar Lake and then Mandi.
 It takes 4-5 hours to reach Rewalsar Lake from Hamirpur city.
 I reached Rewalsar city at 2:00 O’clock in the noon and explored the complete city till 6:00 o’clock in the evening.
 This is a small town of the state Himachal Pradesh where you will find a complete Bhudhist culture and lots of monasteries and one Gurudwara also.
 There is a holy lake also in this town name Rewalsar lake.
 This is a must visit the place of Mandi.
 I took my lunch in Gurudwara and took rest for some time there.
-After 6:00 O’clock in the evening, I went to Mandi City.
+At 6:00 O’clock in the evening, I went to Mandi City.
 There are not any hotel in Mandi, so I stayed in a temple which charge me Rs 200 per night.
 I spent one night in the Mandi City.

 Prashar Lake, Mandi-

 Next Morning, I woke up early and check out from that temple and catch the bus of Baggi.
 After reach Baggi, I started the trek to Prashar Lake.
 Prashar Lake is one of the best lakes of Himachal Pradesh.
 This is also a holy lake, so there is temple also the of god Prashar.
 It took 3-4 hours to reach Prashar lake from Baggi by trekking.
 This was the month of February so I found little snow also over there but not so much.
 There were not so many tourists there.
 I spent 3-4 hours there and enjoyed the untouched view of Nature.
 I love that place.
-After spending some time, I went back Mandi City from there on the same day.
+After spending some time, I went back to Mandi City from there on the same day.

 Delhi for 1 day-

 After reaching Mandi back from Prashar Lake, I came back to Delhi by bus via Chandigarh.
 I catch the overnight bus from Mandi to Delhi of HRTC.
 I reached home back at 7 o’clock in the morning and did many works like cloth washing, change the clothes (from warm dresses to T-shirts).
 I took rest also and ate homemade food after a long time.
-It will also give you amazing feel to eat homemade food after a long time.
+It will also give you an amazing feel to eat homemade food after a long time.

 Holi In Mathura- Vrindavan-